sam-roth/Keypad/doc/source/plugins.rst

 .. topic:: Abstract

-    This is an overview of how to create plugins for the Stem text editor.
+    This is an overview of how to create plugins for the Keypad text editor.
     It provides a simpler overview of the concepts involved than the API documentation.
     Although the focus of this document is plugin construction, it may also help in understanding the architecture of the application.